AlexDias95/AlexDiasHomelab-Templates/ansible/README.md

 # Ansible VM Deployment and Configuration

 This is the skeleton used for future project.
 This repository contains a set of Ansible playbooks and roles designed for the dynamic creation, deletion, and management of Windows and Linux virtual machines (VMs) using Proxmox VE.
 The VMs are created from pre-existing templates, assigned dynamic IPs via DHCP, and automatically added to a static inventory file (`hosts`) for future provisioning and configuration.
+There are 3 playbooks avaible run with ansible-playbook playbooks/.

 ## Features